antsanchez/securenote/README.md

 ## Security Notes

-*   Encryption uses the standard Web Crypto API (AES-GCM with PBKDF2 for key derivation).
+*   **Client-Side Operation:** This tool runs entirely in your web browser.
+No data, including your messages or passwords, is ever sent to any external server.
+All processing happens locally on your machine.
+*   **Strong Encryption:** Encryption uses the standard Web Crypto API, specifically AES-GCM, which is a widely recognized and secure authenticated encryption algorithm.
+The key is derived from your password using PBKDF2 with 100,000 iterations and SHA-256, adding significant protection against brute-force attacks.
+*   **Password Security:** The security of your encrypted message relies heavily on the strength of your password.
+Use a long, complex, and unique password.
-*   **Important:** If you forget your password, there is no way to recover the encrypted message.
+*   **No Recovery:** If you forget your password, there is absolutely no way to recover the encrypted message.
+Store your password securely.
-*   This tool runs entirely client-side; your data is not sent to any server.